Citing Terror Threats, U.S. Bans Carry-On Electronic Devices From Middle East and North Africa Flights

 Though the Department of Homeland Security did not reference a specific credible threat.

-- By Kavitha SuranaKavitha Surana is an editorial fellow at Foreign Policy, where she produces breaking news and original reports with a particular focus on Europe and the Mediterranean.
+- By Kavitha SuranaKavitha Surana is an editorial fellow at Foreign Policy, where she produces breaking news and original reports with a particular focus on immigration, counterterrorism, and border security policy.
 Previously, Kavitha worked at New York magazine’s Bedford + Bowery blog, CNNMoney, The Associated Press in Italy, and Fareed Zakaria GPS and has freelanced from Italy and Germany for publications like Quartz, Al Jazeera America, OZY, and GlobalPost/PRI.
-Much of her recent reporting has focused on migration policy, refugee issues, and European populism.
 In 2015, she was awarded a Fulbright trip to Germany, as well as a grant from the Heinrich Böll Foundation to report on migration and integration.
 She also reported from Senegal with a grant from the Bureau for International Reporting in 2014.
 Kavitha studied European history at Columbia University and holds a master’s degree in journalism and European studies from New York University.
 She has studied in Italy and Peru and speaks Italian, Spanish, Portuguese, and French., Robbie GramerRobbie Gramer is a staff writer at Foreign Policy.
 He writes for The Cable, FP’s real-time take on all things, well, foreign policy.
 Before he joined FP in 2016, he used to think in a tank, managing the NATO portfolio at the Atlantic Council for three years.
 He’s a graduate of American University’s School of International Service, where he studied international relations and European affairs.
 He has lived in both Washington and Brussels, though he grew up in Idaho and Oregon, so he’s a West Coaster at heart.
 When he’s not busy reporting, he’s probably busy starting three new books before he has finished the last one or planning a trip to a national park he hasn’t visited yet.

 The U.S. government ordered nine airlines from the Middle East and North Africa to indefinitely ban electronic devices on direct flights to the United States from 10 airports.
 The ban covers almost all types of electronic devices in the cabin, except phones, small cameras, and approved medical devices.